'Life of hard labour' in North Korean camp

 "This is the guards' block," he points out.
 "And it's grown.
 I assume it's because they need a bigger security presence now."

 I ask him where he lived and he points to a row of box-like houses a few hundred metres from the guard block, a single road leading in and out.

 Reports from inside the camps are scarce.
 But many of those who do speak out tell horrific stories of torture, starvation and summary executions.

 The new Amnesty report details accounts of water-boarding, sleep deprivation, bamboo pieces placed under the fingernails and imprisonment - sometimes for months on end - inside a 4ft (1.22m) by 4ft cell.

 Cheol-hwan remembers the prison block inside his camp, where the troublesome inmates were kept.
-It was where torture and beatings took place, he says.'No return'
+It was where torture and beatings took place, he says.

 News is already filtering through the North Korean community here in Seoul of a wider crackdown taking place back home.